Skip to Content

 Koh Samet is the best gay island closest to Bangkok

 Koh Samet has become the unofficial “gay island” of Thailand.
 The reason: it's the closest island to reach from Bangkok, just 3-4 hours by car (plus a 15-minute speedboat crossing) – no flying required.
-It's the thing to do for gay guys living in Bangkok: get a group of friends together, rent a van and drive over to Koh Samet for a weekend gay beach party getaway.
+It's the thing to do for gay guys living in Bangkok: get a group of friends together, rent a van, and drive over to Koh Samet for a weekend gay beach party getaway.
 As such, the island has developed a popular gay scene, particularly along the Ao Tubtim beach, which is packed with speedo-clad gays on weekends.
 In terms of parties, the Silver Sands Hotel becomes one big gay dancing venue on Friday and Saturday evenings.

 Top destinations in Thailand to uncover for gay travelers